-- 1. On the Read SD page, enter the time the POD was started.
-The date and time will be added to the data in the file when it is copied to your PC. - 2.
-Enter location and date information that CPOD.exe will use to append to the data file name. - 3.
+1. On the Read SD page, enter the time the POD was started.

+The date and time will be added to the data in the file when it is copied to your PC.

+- 2. Enter location and date information that CPOD.exe will use to append to the data file name. - 3.
 Enter any deployment notes that you want added to the data file. - 4.
 To extract the data from the SD card to your PC, click Read SD card. - 5.
 Locate the SD card, select the data file DATA0.CHE and click Open.
 A confirmation dialog box is displayed, showing the POD number. - 6.
 If the POD number is correct, click Yes.

 CPOD.exe suggests a name for the data file, based on the parameters you entered above.
 You can simply accept the default name or change it.

-7. Locate the cpod data folder where you should store your C-POD data files and click Save
+7. Locate the cpod data folder where you should store your C-POD data files and click Save.

-Tip: If you save .CP1 files in the same folder, it's easier to batch process files using the software.
+Tip: If you save all your .CP1 files in the same folder, it's easier to batch process files using the software.

-CPOD.exe extracts any data in the .CHE files and creates corresponding data files (file01.CP1, file02.CP1, etc).
+CPOD.exe extracts any data in the .CHE files and creates corresponding data files for each one that contains data from your deployment.
+This means that the software will create one to four files: